amitarora15/unit_testing-junit-mockito/README.md

         1. Fake objects - In memory test
         1. Stubs - Generally for behaviour (partial implementation)
         1. Mocks - Dummy implementation
+    1. Mocking reduces failure of test due to failure in dependent components which should not be added in testing of unit and also reduces setting to test complexity
     1. the class to be tested should avoid any hard dependency on external data.
     1. To use Mockito in your test case, use - `@ExtendWith(MockitoExtension.class)` on class.
 The purpose of the JUnit 5 extensions is to extend the behavior of test classes or methods, and these can be reused for multiple tests.
     1. To create a mock bean, annotate it with `@Mock` or `Mockito.mock()`